 In the vast majority of cases, simply plugging your HDMI-equipped monitor into the Raspberry Pi using a standard HDMI cable will automatically lead to the Pi using the best resolution the monitor supports.
+The Raspberry Pi Zero uses a mini HDMI port, so you will need a mini-HDMI-to-full-size-HDMI lead or adapter.
 On the Raspberry Pi 4 there are two micro HDMI ports, so you will need either one or two micro-HDMI-to-full-size-HDMI leads or adapters, depending on how many displays you wish to attach.
 You should connect any HDMI leads before turning on the Raspberry Pi.

 The Raspberry Pi 4 can drive up to two displays, with a resolution up to 1080p at a 60Hz refresh rate.
 At 4K resolution, if you connect two displays then you are limited to a 30Hz refresh rate.
-You can also drive a single display at 4K with a 60Hz refresh rate: this requires that the display is attached to HDMI port 0.
+You can also drive a single display at 4K with a 60Hz refresh rate: this requires that the display is attached to the HDMI port adjacent to the USB-C power input (labelled HDMI0).
 You must also enable 4Kp60 output by setting the

 hdmi_enable_4kp60=1 flag in config.txt.
 This flag can also be set using the 'Raspberry Pi Configuration' tool within the desktop environment.